evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 - The touch screen at the top of the center console is 16.9 inches large
 - The touch screen in front of the passenger in the dashboard is 19.9 inches large

-A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is a standard system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/hiphi/x/x_6_seater/screens_1_st.jpg" title="HiPhi X 6 Seater" width="3000" height="2000"  >}}

-This model is equipped with voice control as standard.
-The voice control lets you control some functionality through voice commands.
+This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.

 ## Infotainment